fncbook/fnc/chapter1/conditioning.md

 \end{split}
 ```

-In retrospect it should come as no surprise that the change in values of $f(x)$ due to small changes in $x$ involves the derivative of $f$.
+In retrospect, it should come as no surprise that the change in values of $f(x)$ due to small changes in $x$ involves the derivative of $f$.
 In fact, if we were making measurements of changes in absolute rather than relative terms, the condition number would be simply $|f'(x)|$.

 ````{prf:example}
 Let's return to our "add 1" problem and generalize it slightly to $f(x)=x-c$ for constant $c$.
 We compute, using {eq}`conditionderiv`,